jonnonz1/nz-statute-book/acts/public/2026/local-government-auckland-council-transport-governance-amendment-act-2026.md

 This Act is the Local Government (Auckland Council) (Transport Governance) Amendment Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 7 May 2026.

 ### 3 Principal Act
 This Act amends the Local Government (Auckland Council) Act 2009.